Chris Wallace Suggests Donald Trump Has A New Fixer, And It’s William Barr

 — Raw Story (@RawStory) May 17, 2019

-Wallace went on to praise his colleague Hemmer for his interview skills when speaking with the sometimes evasive attorney general, saying that as an interviewer he did a “hell of a job and squeezed the sponge dry getting everything that Bill Barr was prepared to say.”
+Wallace went on to praise his colleague, Hemmer, for his interview skills when speaking with the sometimes evasive attorney general, saying that, as an interviewer, he did a “hell of a job and squeezed the sponge dry getting everything that Bill Barr was prepared to say.”
 He went on to add that the president himself had likely watched the interview and likely approved of Barr’s posture in contrast to what he had come to expect from Sessions during his tenure as attorney general.

-Wallace has expressed similar sentiments in the past, previously accusing Barr of acting on Trump’s behalf, going as far as to say that he was behaving less like a United States attorney general and more like the president’s personal defense lawyer.
+Wallace has expressed similar sentiments in the past, previously accusing Barr of acting on Trump’s behalf, going as far as to say that he was behaving less like a U.S. attorney general and more like the president’s personal defense lawyer.
 That remark came shortly after Barr held a press conference prior to his release of the redacted version of Mueller’s report.